Brandyli/AWS/Lambda Deployment.md

-# AWS_Lambda Practice - Serverless Compute
+# AWSLambda Deployment - Serverless Compute

 AWS Lambda, a serverless computation service provided by AWS that is applied across various verticals